aisingapore/TagUI/README.md

 test|professional testing using [CasperJS assertions](http://docs.casperjs.org/en/latest/modules/tester.html) (TA.Gui dynamic tx('selector') usable)
 input(s)|add your own parameter(s) to be used in your automation flow as variables p1 to p9

-Tip - if you have issue running visible automation using Firefox/SlimerJS [check this setting](https://docs.slimerjs.org/current/installation.html#using-unstable-version-or-very-old-versions-of-firefox)
+Tip - to run tagui from anywhere in macOS/Linux, use ln -sf /full_path/tagui/src/tagui /usr/local/bin/tagui to create symbolic link.
+To run tagui from anywhere in Windows, add tagui/src [folder to path](http://lmgtfy.com/?q=add+to+path+in+windows).
+Then tagui will be accessible from any folder.
+If you have issue running visible automation using Firefox/SlimerJS [check this setting](https://docs.slimerjs.org/current/installation.html#using-unstable-version-or-very-old-versions-of-firefox).

 ### BY SCHEDULING
 To schedule an automation flow in crontab (macOS/Linux), for example at 8am daily